Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Aromatherapy is the therapeutic use of essential oils (also known as volatile oils) from plants (flowers, herbs, or trees) for the improvement of physical, emotional, and spiritual well-being.

 - Aromatherapy is used by patients with cancer primarily as supportive care for general well-being.

-- Aromatherapy is used with other complementary treatments (e.g., massage and acupuncture) as well as standard treatment.
+- Aromatherapy is used with other complementary treatments (e.g., massage and acupuncture) as well as with standard treatment.

 - Essential oils are volatile liquid substances extracted from aromatic plant material by steam distillation or mechanical expression; oils produced with the aid of chemical solvents are not considered true essential oils.